Frequently Asked Questions

 What is the format of the Economics Challenge?

-Participants will complete three 20-question multiple-choice exams in the test round, covering topics in macroeconomics, microeconomics, and international economics & current events.
-Participants will be allowed 20 minutes to complete each exam.
+Participants will complete a online 30-question multiple-choice exam, covering topics in macroeconomics, microeconomics, and international economics & current events; this exam must be completed individually in one sitting..
+Participants will be allowed 35 minutes to complete each exam.
 The content of each exam will reflect the rigor of the associated classroom instruction for each division.
-Please Note: The online regional competition will complete one 60-question multiple-choice exam in the test round and will be allowed 60 minute to complete the exam; this exam must be completed in one sitting.

 Teachers may reconfigure the roster of their team between the Regional Competition and State Competition for any reason, as long as at least 2 of the team members were from the original iteration of the team.
-This includes circumstances where a school competes in both an in-person and online competition.
 All team members must have competed in the Regional Competition.

-Participation in a Regional Competition, whether online or in-person, is required to be eligible to advance in the Economics Challenge series.
+Participation in a Regional Competition, is required to be eligible to advance in the Economics Challenge series.

-The online competition is conducted on behalf of MCEE using a platform and format endorsed by the national Council for Economic Education.
+The online Regional Competition is conducted on behalf of MCEE using a platform and format endorsed by the national Council for Economic Education.

 What are the rules of the Economics Challenge?